VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_2_variables_and_basic_types/notes.md

 > ***reference*** is a another name to an existing object, when we define a reference the declarator will be of the form
 > &d, where '&' is a type modifier
 > when we *initialise* a reference we bind the reference to its initialiser, and there is no way we can rebind the  reference to another object, therefore a reference should be initialised.
-> reference is not an object, its just a name alias, so we cannot have a pointer to reference and no array of references has reference doesn't have a address.
+> reference is not an object, its just a name alias, so we cannot have a pointer to reference and no array of references, as reference doesn't have a address.

 ### Pointer
 > ***pointer*** are types that point to another object. a pointer can point to